Skip to main content

 • Lack of proper understanding of social media and methods for monitoring social media platforms to address the potential dissemination of misinformation that may affect a bank’s reputation

-Notable Additions to R-SAT
+Notable additions to R-SAT

-• Specific questions were added in item 3 regarding the services provided by the cyber insurance carrier to respond to a ransomware attack
+• Specific questions added in item 3 regarding the services provided by the cyber insurance carrier to respond to a ransomware attack

 • A column was added in item 4 to identify services that are based in a cloud environment